junxit/us-congress-code/title-02/chapter-5/sec-166a.md

 ### References in Text

-The effective date of this Act and such effective date, referred to in subsec. (a)(2)(B)(ii), probably means the date of enactment of div.
+The effective date of this Act and such effective date, referred to in subsec. (a)(2)(B)(ii), are the date of enactment of div.
 I of Pub.
 L. 115–141, which was approved Mar.
 23, 2018.
-Pursuant to 2 U.S.C.
-136–1, referred to in subsec. (a)(3)(D), probably means pursuant to section 2 of Pub.
-L. 114–86, Nov.
-5, 2015, 129 Stat.
-675, which is classified to section 136–1 of this title.
+For the effective date of this section, see subsec. (f) of this section.
+2 U.S.C.
+136–1, referred to in subsec. (a)(3)(D), was so in the original, but probably should have been a reference to section 2 of the Librarian of Congress Succession Modernization Act of 2015, Pub.
+L. 114–86, which is classified to section 136–1 of this title.
 For the amendments made by this section, referred to in subsec. (f)(1), (2)(C), see Codification note below.

 ### Codification